DONGChuan/DONGChuan.github.io/_posts/2016-04-20-MySQL-Index.md

 > Index works with these operators <,<=,=,>,>=,between,in and like (Only for expression not beginning with
   % or _).

-#### Not suggest columns which will be updated, inserted or deleted too frequently.
+* Not suggest columns which will be updated, inserted or deleted too frequently.

-#### Better to choose columns with big cardinality, so different values.
-It is easy to distinguish birthday with different
+* Better to choose columns with big cardinality, so different values.
+It is easy to distinguish birthday with differentdates.
- dates.
 It means nothing set index on gendar to distinguish gendar with only 'M' or 'F'.
 Because always half will be left.

 We could compte **Index Selectivity** to help us to choose.